|A new disposal strategy for the Western Scheldt, conciliating port accessibility and nature preservation|

 (2010).
 A new disposal strategy for the Western Scheldt, conciliating port accessibility and nature preservation, in

-: 32nd PIANC Congress, 125th anniversary PIANC - setting the course, Liverpool, UK, Liverpool Arena and Convention Centre, 10 - 14 May 2010: PIANC MMX papers.
+: 32nd PIANC Congress, 125th anniversary PIANC - setting the course, Liverpool, UK, Liverpool Arena and Convention Centre, 10 - 14 May 2010: PIANC MMX book of abstracts.

 Conservation > Nature conservation